daptin/daptin/README.md

 - Json Api, with CRUD and Relationships
 - OAuth Authentication using auth0, email is required
-- Slightly modified linux FS based authorization
+- Authorization based on a slightly modified linux FS permission
-- Actions on objects
+- Objects and action chains

 ### Road Map